 The department anticipates an entering class of 20-24 that includes both DCNL and DEPN students.

-What are the GRE score and GPA guidelines for the DCNL program?
+What are the GPA guidelines for the DCNL program?

 What about financial aid and tuition costs for the program?

 For current information about financial aid, tuition, and fees, refer to the Student Financial Services website.
 If you have questions about whether you are an in-state or out-of-state resident, refer to the Registrar's Residency Policy.